cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 ---
 title: Managing Public Trust in Kubernetes with Trust Manager
-description: Learn how to deploy and configure trust-manager to automatically distribute your approved Public CA configuration to you entire Kubernetes cluster.
+description: Learn how to deploy and configure trust-manager to automatically distribute your approved Public CA configuration to your entire Kubernetes cluster.
 ---

-*Last Verified: 14 April 2023*
+*Last Verified: 19 June 2023*

 In this tutorial we will walk through how we can use [trust-manager](https://cert-manager.io/docs/projects/trust-manager/) to